Ernst Busch (field marshal): Army Group Northwest

 Having gradually returned to favour with Hitler, Busch was recalled to duty on 20 March 1945 when he became head of Army Group Northwest.
 Tasked with defending the portion of German coastline along the North Sea, he had few resources and lacked the respect of many men under his command.
 Busch surrendered to Field Marshal Bernard Montgomery on 4 May 1945.

-Death

-Generalfeldmarschall Busch died in a prisoner of war camp in Aldershot, England, on 17 July 1945, and was initially buried at Aldershot Military Cemetery before his remains were later re-interred at Cannock Chase German Military Cemetery.
+Busch died in a prisoner of war camp in Aldershot, England, on 17 July 1945 and was buried at Aldershot Military Cemetery.
+His remains were later re-interred at Cannock Chase German Military Cemetery.